 HANDCRAFTS AND CURIOS

-Arts and Crafts Market More than 500 stores, shops and stalls carry the best of Mexico's fine arts, crafts, clothing and leather goods, along with the best of the world's imports at great duty-free savings.
+More than 500 stores, shops and stalls carry the best of Mexico's fine arts, crafts, clothing and leather goods, along with the best of the world's imports at great duty-free savings.
 Best of all, it's all so browsably easy here.
 (You can even bargain on the beach!)

 Puerto Nuevo